Kristen Bell, Kim Kardashian and More Celeb Moms Reveal How Gross Their Kids Are

 EllenTube / Warner Bros.
 Television

-Kristen Bell is here to remind you that as much as parents love their kids, they can sometimes be, well, gross.
+Kristen Bell is here to remind you that as much as parents love their kids, children can sometimes be, well, gross.

 "Hi, I'm Kristen Bell.
 And I had butt worms.
 Had.
 Relax," the actress began, speaking about what are likely pinworms while wearing a yellow hazmat suit and protective goggles and a mask, like the characters from Breaking Bad.